When drafting up a first-time Japan itinerary, I’m willing to bet that spending one week in Hokkaido didn’t quite make the cut.

 Fort Goryokaku

-Nothing in Hakodate will strike you as more unique than Fort Goryokaku, a star-shaped citadel to the north of the city centre.
-The fortress was built in the 1860s during Edo Period to defend Hakodate against western imperialists.
+Nothing in Hakodate will strike you as more unique than Fort Goryokaku, a star-shaped citadel to the north of the city center.
+The fortress was built in the 1860s during the Edo Period to defend Hakodate against Western imperialists.
 It saw its fair share of action in its time, although not from its intended attackers but from within Japan itself.

 As a military installation, the history of Fort Goryokaku was relatively short-lived.
 It was eventually turned into a city park in the World War I era.